taylorrsallen/blade_of_aventine/README.md

 - Horn to interact with to bring enemy wave early

 - Not sure
 	- Put held exp into towers by standing next to them and holding E
 	- Take exp out of towers by hitting them with your scepter
 	- No tower friendly fire?
 (On second thought, maybe we keep it, it's kind of funny)

-- Book that shows discovered tower recipes and hints at non-secret recipes

 - Difficulty

 ## TODO NO MORE
+### 10/14/24
++ Added tutorial ghosts to explain how the game works
++ Fixed GUI scaling issues with players menu
++ Coins now have sparkle effects so that they don't blend in with the terrain
++ Pickups no longer break if you die while midway through collecting them
++ Wood is now a limited resource that will limit how many towers you can make
++ You can now hit enemies with your scepter.
+It deals very low damage
++ Fixed a bug where the boss spawning caused all characters to no longer be able to walk up inclines (don't ask)
++ Level music doesn't start until the waves start
++ Waves don't start on level 1 until your first tower is built
++ Temples now have ceilings
++ Ghosts now disappear in a puff of smoke when hit or when finished speaking
++ Player Character Animations
+	+ [x] Walk
+	+ [x] Sprint
+	+ [x] Attack
+	+ [x] Build (swing hammer)
+	+ [x] Hands up (grabbing)
+	+ [x] Place grabbed object
+	+ [x] Stagger (knocked back by contact with enemies)
+	+ [x] Die (from tower friendly fire)
+	+ [x] Dance (leveling up towers)
++ Base Character Animations
+	+ [x] Eat (eating 1 bread)
+	+ [x] Walk
+	+ [x] Attack
+	+ [x] Stagger (damaged)
+	+ [x] Die
++ Added pigeon
++ Towers are now restricted to targeting ONLY_FLYING, ONLY_GROUND, or ALL
++ You can now hold tab to display all available tower recipes and controls

+### 10/13/24
++ Added splitscreen functionality
++ Added Players menu for adding/removing players and assigning control schemes
++ Added rat king boss
++ Range indicator for towers is a little more subtle and is always flush with the ground, regardless of tower height
++ You can now feed money to towers in order to level them up.
+They will drop half the money fed to them if they are destroyed
++ Fixed bug where towers didn't drop money fed to them when destroyed
++ Bronze modelled

+### 10/12/24
++ Varying coin values are spawned based on the Roman currency
++ Sharp tower projectiles now stay with enemies, till death do them part
++ Recipes are now order independant
++ Enemies now attack you if you get too close
++ Added bandits
++ Added rats
++ Arbalest towers now have sounds and animations
++ Towers now display their level and experience
++ Towers no longer deal exponential damage with each shot
++ Towers now correctly target enemies eating your bread
++ Bread now has a model
++ Breadpile now uses mini bread stacks to represent how much bread you have left

+---

++ Fixed an issue where towers couldn't shoot targets that were stuck attacking a tower because the towers were aiming at the targets projected velocity
++ Towers can now have unique targeting priorities.
+This means weaker towers will prioritize less armored targets over armored targets, arrow towers prefer faster targets, etc.

+---

++ Fixed a bug where objects would enter a glitched state if you died while holding them
++ Towers now display their level and experience

 ### 10/11/24
 + Towers now have range indicators when they are highlighted
 + Towers now get a range bonus the higher up they are placed